Bhagvanji9/node_practical_2/README.md

 # node_practical_2

-This repo about program, which will tell us the shop open time.
+This repo is about the program, which will tell us the shop open time.